 Permanent residence in Ukraine offers certain benefits.
 You will no longer need a work permit, can reside in Ukraine permanently and are eligible for Ukraine’s relatively low personal income tax of 18%, which can be particularly advantageous for foreigners from “high tax” countries.
 For citizens from some countries, having Ukrainian permanent residence can also simplify the process for obtaining visas to EU countries.

 If you plan to use foreign investment in real estate to apply for permanent residence in Ukraine, then you must use a Ukrainian limited liability company (LLC) to buy your property.
 You would need to open your LLC with charter capital that is of equal value to the target property, followed by the acquisition of the property.

 Eventually, after you have obtained permanent residence, it is possible to liquidate your Ukrainian company and transfer the property to your name.
-The above steps for buying property through an LLC to obtain permanent residence in Ukraine may seem theoretically straightforward.
+The above steps for buying a property through an LLC to obtain permanent residence in Ukraine may seem theoretically straightforward.
 However, in practice, very few foreigners currently use LLCs to buy property in Ukraine due to the country’s existing currency control regime and banking regulations.